errata-ai/vale.sh/docs/topics/views.md

 View = Commit
 ```

 A rule with `scope: subject` then runs on the first line of a commit message and nowhere else.
 Consecutive lines a `List` value captures at the same column are joined into one value, so a body reads as its paragraphs rather than one block per line.
+A value the template never fills is an empty scope at the top of the file, which is where an `occurrence` rule with `min` reports that it is missing.
 The [TextFSM guide](../guides/textfsm.md) walks through the template language, a transcript where only one side is linted, and how to see what a template captured.